HISPlayer/Unity_Video_Player/README.md

 HISPlayer is the most advanced Unity Video Player, supporting local, VOD and live content.
 It enables premium DASH and HLS video streaming inside your games, XR apps, 3D websites and metaverses on Android, iOS, Windows, UWP, macOS, VR/AR Headsets (Meta Quest, XREAL, Lenovo, HTC Vive), [Apple Vision Pro](https://hisplayer.com/unity-video-player-visionos/), and WebGL.
 We support high-quality 180-degree, 360-degree, stereoscopic videos up to 8K resolution, **[DRM content protection](https://hisplayer.com/unity-video-player-digital-rights-management-drm/)** for premium content and advanced features such as multi-stream, ad insertion, fast channel switching, or automatic bitrate adaptation (ABR) to secure the best video quality.

 HISPlayer Unity Video Player also supports **Unity Render Streaming**.
 It allows to add Live and VOD Video Streaming into Unity Render Streaming experiences.
-Enhance your real-time 3D content and games with video/audio publishing.
+Enhance your real-time 3D content and games with video/audio integration.

 In this repository you can explore the main list of features offered by HlSPlayer's plugin, as well as the variety of platforms it supports.
 If you're missing any feature or are interested in seeing a demo of our latest player library, simply visit our [website](https://www.hisplayer.com/demo-unity-player-sdk-github/) and contact us.